aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/cassandra-streamreactor-sink.md

 The configuration file contains the following entries:

--   `name`: the connector name, replace `CONNECTOR_NAME` with the name you want to use for the connector.
+-   `name`: the connector name, replace `CONNECTOR_NAME` with the name to use for the connector.
 -   `connect.cassandra.*`: sink parameters collected in the [prerequisite](/docs/products/kafka/kafka-connect/howto/cassandra-streamreactor-sink#connect_cassandra_lenses_sink_prereq) phase.
 -   `key.converter` and `value.converter`: defines the messages data